 The details of how this is done depends on the nature of the trust, which may be revocable or irrevocable, affecting a grantor’s rights over their old property, as well as certain conditions such as whether the property counts as part of the grantor’s estate for tax purposes, and whether it is protected from creditors.

 The exact way in which you own something determines your options when it comes to transferring it to your loved ones.
 Some titles require you to pass a property through the probate process, while others allow you to automatically transfer a title upon death.
 Some restrict to whom said title can be transferred, while others let you make that choice.
-Knowing what title you hold can be a great advantage in estate planning.
+Knowing your hold title can be a great advantage in estate planning.